 Enai Noki Paayum Thota Box Office Collections (Day 1): A Fabulous Start!

 Enai Noki Paayum Thota, the much-awaited movie directed by Gautham Menon and featuring Dhanush and Megha Akash in lead roles, has started its glorious run at the box office.
-The film, which hit theatres yesterday, did get big release, especially in urban and city centres.
-In Chennai, the movie ruled the theatres with a maximum number of shows.
+The film, which hit theatres yesterday (November 29, 2019), did get a big release, especially in urban and city centres.
+In Chennai, the movie ruled the theatres with maximum number of shows.
 Now, according to the latest reports that have come in, Enai Noki Paayum Thota has got a fabulous start at the Chennai box office and all other centres.
 Reportedly, the movie has collected around Rs 74 lakh on its first day at the Chennai box office.

 Impressive Occupancy Rate

 The film had witnessed a pretty good advance booking.
-It also went on to register impressive occupancy rate in theatres across Chennai on its first day and registered a good number of housefull shows.
+It also went on to register impressive occupancy rate in theatres across Chennai on its first day with a good number of housefull shows.
 The collection figures rightly underline the same.
 Now, the stage is perfectly set for the movie to enjoy a grand opening weekend.
 The movie is expected to maintain the good momentum on Saturday and Sunday as well.

 Overtakes Asuran

-With such a staggering opening, Enai Noki Paayum Thota has overtaken the first day collections of Dhanush's previous release Asuran, which was also a supreme success at the box office.
+With such a staggering opening, Enai Noki Paayum Thota has overtaken the first day collections of Dhanush's previous release Asura, which also enjoyed a strong opening in Chennai.
 Reportedly, Asuran had collected around Rs 52 lakh on its first day at Chennai box office.

 Tamil Nadu Box Office

 Enai Noki Paayum Thota has opened to good reviews in theatres and the initial day reports suggest that audiences are pretty happy with the film's output.
-Going by the reports, the film has made a strong opening in most of the centres across Tamil Nadu.
+Going by the reports, the film has made an impressive opening in most of the centres across Tamil Nadu.
 Enai Noki Paayum Thota is expected to have collected above Rs 6 crore on its first day in Tamil Nadu.

 In Other Centres

 In Kerala, it has turned out to be one of the best openers for Dhanush in recent times.
-Enai Noki Paayum Thota has opened on a pretty good note in Karnataka and AP/TS regions as well.
-The film has made a decent opening in overseas centres as well.
+Enai Noki Paayum Thota has opened on a pretty good note in Karnataka as well.
+The film has made a decent opening in overseas centres too.